blabliblubblu321/tradebuddy/README.md

 ### nonce errors
 the btc-e node.js module has a small bug that leads iit to sometimes use the same nonce in two api calls.
 I have created a pull request until its merged use this fixed version: https://github.com/blabliblubblu321/node-btc-e

-simple node.js script, that collects current funds from your btc-e account, calculates your profits based on your last trades and the current price and print them out to the terminal every few seconds

-This piece of software probably still has some bugs please open a github issue if you find something

 ## tips/donations: